Coupling between Phase Separation and Geometry on a Closed Elastic Curve: Free Energy Minimization and Dynamics: BACKGROUND MODEL

 and the dynamical parameters become

+It is important to notice that increasing the reference length scale $L_0$ increases the stretching stiffness $\beta \sim L_0^3$ faster than the other dimensionless groups in \eqref{eq:nodimgroups}.
+Hence the dynamics approaches the near-inextensible regime when $L_0 $ becomes large.

-Including the global concentration parameter $C$ which is already dimensionless \eqref{eq:c_total_nd} we arrive at the nondimensional parameter set $\{{\alpha},\,{\beta},\,{\varepsilon},\,{\kappa}_0,\, m,\,{C}\}$, where we drop the tilde symbols so that in the rest of the paper all parameters are nondimensional unless specified otherwise. \begin{widetext} In Lagrangian coordinates $\sigma$ and with nondimensionalized field variables $h, \kappa, c$, the free energy then takes the non-dimensional form:
+Including the global concentration parameter $C$ which is already dimensionless \eqref{eq:c_total_nd} we arrive at the nondimensional parameter set $\{{\alpha},\,{\beta},\,{\varepsilon},\,{\kappa}_0,\, m,\,{C}\}$, where we drop the tilde symbols so that in the rest of the paper all parameters are nondimensional unless specified otherwise.

+\begin{widetext} In Lagrangian coordinates $\sigma$ and with nondimensionalized field variables $h, \kappa, c$, the free energy then takes the non-dimensional form:

 from which the nondimensional chemical potential $\mu$ is found as:

 Here, the derivative operator is $\partial_s = h^{-1}\partial_\sigma$ and the double-well potential energy is $W(c)=\tfrac{1}{4}c^2(1-c)^2$ as defined previously; $f$ is the corresponding free energy density including the square gradient part.